julelang/manual/src/compiler/compiling/using-julec.md

 If you want to compile your code with backend-compiler optimizations, there are several ways you can do it.

+### Production Compilation

+Enable production compilation.
+This is the widely recommended and safest way.
+Your compiler compiles the code for you by applying the best standard optimizations according to the backend compiler you use.
+To get more detailed information about what improvements production compilation makes, you can look at the [compiler optimizations](/compiler/compiler-optimizations#production-compilation) section.

 ### Set Backend Compiler Optimizations via `pass` Directive

 You can add the `pass` directive to a suitable place in the main package of your program and adjust the optimizations of your backend-compiler.
 This method works most of the time.